Buying made easy

 25th March 2021

-'Amazon Fresh' (known as 'Amazon Go' in the US) is pushing the boundaries in frictionless customer experiences from the company which transformed online shopping with 'one-click' purchasing.
+"Amazon makes it too easy to buy things," was the verdict of one Business Insider journalist on their experience of shopping in the retail giant's first foray into UK bricks and mortar retailing, which opened in Ealing earlier this month.'Amazon Fresh' (known as 'Amazon Go' in the US) is pushing the boundaries in frictionless customer experiences from the company which transformed online shopping with 'one-click' purchasing.
 Now creating a 'just walk out' experience for its grocery stores, shoppers are invited to simply scan their smartphone app upon entering, select their purchases and leave without having to physically check-out; an automated bill is simply added to their app account upon exiting.

 The move has been described by one retail analyst as a 'watershed moment', with cameras, depth-sensors and deep-learning artificial intelligence (AI) deployed to calculate customers' bills, removing the hassle of queueing and the risk of dreaded 'unexpected items in the bagging area'.